iAli61/AIOps-generic/README.md

 ## Overview

-The AIOps (AI Operations) framework provides a standardized approach for developing, evaluating, deploying, and monitoring AI applications at  X. The framework focuses on bringing automation, consistency, and visibility to AI applications, with a specific emphasis on GenAI and LLM-based projects.
+The AIOps (AI Operations) framework provides a standardized approach for developing, evaluating, deploying, and monitoring AI applications.
+The framework focuses on bringing automation, consistency, and visibility to AI applications, with a specific emphasis on GenAI and LLM-based projects.

 ## Purpose

-This framework aims to:
+This framework aims to provide a logical approach for creating GenAI projects through:

+- Evaluating and assessing the requirements of new incoming projects
+- Providing a comprehensive design that can be adopted to any new GenAI project
-- Standardize development approaches across different AI projects
+- Standardizing development approaches across different AI projects
-- Provide faster development cycles with consistent tools and patterns
+- Providing faster development cycles with consistent tools and patterns
-- Ensure higher quality AI solutions through systematic evaluation
+- Ensuring higher quality AI solutions through systematic evaluation
-- Reduce maintenance costs through automation
+- Reducing maintenance costs through automation
-- Improve visibility into AI application performance
+- Improving visibility into AI application performance

+The framework includes a questionnaire for assessing requirements of new incoming projects and initial comprehensive backlog items that enable teams to start projects much faster based on established designs.

 ## Core Capabilities